Brushing your teeth is an essential part of oral hygiene and good habits should be established in earliest childhood.

 Many children with additional support needs benefit from visual prompts to support their understanding of routines.
 Include a picture of tooth brushing or a tooth brush in your child’s morning and evening visual schedule.

-If your child can only tolerate having a toothbrush in their mouth for brief periods try a multi-direction toothbrush which can reach multiple surfaces of your child’s teeth at the same time: Dr Barman’s Superbrush or Curved Toothbrush both available from the Fledglings brochure found on the Fledglings website.
+If your child can only tolerate having a toothbrush in their mouth for brief periods try a multi-direction toothbrush which can reach multiple surfaces of your child’s teeth at the same time: Dr Barman’s Superbrush or Curved Toothbrush are examples of this.

 If your child struggles with strong tastes or smells, try an unflavoured toothpaste such as OraNurse 0-3 or OraNurse original.